Residential and Commercial Real Estate

 Part Two

-The cost of a rent contract agreement ranges from zero (a generic blank form) to several thousand dollars (a heavily negotiated commercial lease).
-Most renters and small landlords sit at one of the three pricing tiers below.
+The cost of a rent contract agreement runs from nothing (a generic blank form) to a meaningful legal spend (a heavily negotiated commercial lease).
+Most renters and small landlords sit at one of the three tiers below.
 Each tier exists for a reason; each carries a trade-off between cost and risk.
 A free template contract agreement is the right tool for a low-stakes deal between people who already trust each other; it is the wrong tool when material money is at stake or the parties are strangers.

-The pricing schedule below is what Legal Tank charges for each tier.
-The free template tier is built from open-source forms reviewed by counsel; the attorney-drafted tier produces a state-conformed lease with attorney sign-off in three to seven business days; the custom tier is for commercial and multi-tenant work that requires negotiation and ongoing counsel.
+The free template tier is built from open-source forms reviewed by counsel; the attorney-drafted tier produces a state-conformed lease with attorney sign-off in three to seven business days on a flat fee; the custom tier is for commercial and multi-tenant work that requires negotiation and ongoing counsel.

 DIY